 What is Ammonium phosphate?

 Ammonium phosphate is manufactured by mixing together ammonium phosphate and urea in a molten condition.
 Considerable heat is generated which transform the ammonium phosphate to the molten state.
-It includes a group of nitrogen phosphorus materials mono ammonium phosphates and diammonium phosphates, mixtures of the two or combination with ammonium nitrate or ammonium sulfate.
+It includes a group of nitrogen phosphorus materials: mono ammonium phosphates and diammonium phosphates, mixtures of the two or combinations with ammonium nitrate or ammonium sulfate.

 Other names – triammonium phosphate, diazanium hydrogen phosphate